ghostdevv/website/src/pages/posts/build-a-cross-platform-app-with-tauri.md

 }
 ```

-We should also add this command to our tauri handler:
+We should also add this command to our Tauri handler:

 ```rs
 fn main() {